PhilRunninger/bufselect/README.md

 ### Key Mappings

-The `'mappings'` dictionary defines the key mappings that work only within **BufSelect**.
+The `'mappings'` part of dictionary defines key mappings that work only within **BufSelect**.
 They perform the following functions:

 | Dictionary Key | Function |
 | :-: | --- |